vmware-tanzu/velero/design/move-gh-org.md

 - [ ] GH app: Slack integration.
 Who: Any of the new repo owners; TBD
 - [ ] Add webhook: travis CI.
 Who: Any of the new repo owners; TBD
 - [ ] Add webhook: zenhub.
 Who: Any of the new repo owners; TBD
+- [ ] Add DCO for signoff check. (https://probot.github.io/apps/dco/).
+Who: Any of the new repo owners; TBD
 - [ ] Each individual developer should point their origin to the new location: `git remote set-url origin git@github.com:vmware-tanzu/velero.git`.

 ### Notes/How-Tos